Program and Scholarship Overview

 Yes.
 You can contribute directly to any Institute program.
 We gratefully accept cash, stock and in-kind gifts.
 If you would like to make a gift of stock or in-kind equipment, vehicle, etc., please contact us.

-If I donate to a scholarship, how is my money spent?
+If I donate to a Named Annual Scholarship, how is my money spent?

 What is the timeline for scholarship awards?

-Students in Youth Leadership Adventures are invited to apply for scholarship funds when they apply for the program (prior to April).
+Students in Youth Leadership Adventures are invited to apply for scholarship funds when they apply for the program each spring.
 Schools participating in Mountain School may apply for scholarships when they register throughout the year.
 Donors are notified of scholarship awards after selections have been made.

 Will I have the opportunity to meet the student or school who receives money from my scholarship?

 Yes.
-We make every effort to connect donors with the student or class they are supporting, whether at the Learning Center for Mountain School or on Ross Lake or Baker Lake for Youth Leadership Adventures.
-You will also receive a thank you note from the student or class benefiting from your support.
-We will make every effort to facilitate other opportunities for interested donors to meet with their scholarship recipient(s).
+We make every effort to facilitate opportunities for interested donors to connect with the student or class they are supporting, whether at the Learning Center for Mountain School or on Ross Lake or Baker Lake for Youth Leadership Adventures.
+We will also share any thank you notes received from the student or class benefiting from your support.

 Can I create a Named Annual Scholarship and remain anonymous?

 Yes, you are free to name a scholarship whatever you wish.
 It can be named for your business, a favorite place, or to honor or memorialize a loved one.
-The options are endless.
+The possibilities are endless.